xorpse/weggli/README.md

 # weggli(x)

-NOTE: this fork exists so the latest changes to the crate, i.e., >= 0.2.5, are present in a version usable via crates.io.
+NOTE: this fork largely exists so the latest changes to the crate, i.e., >= 0.2.5, are present in a version usable via crates.io.
+It removes most of the user-facing part of weggli (cli, plugins), and makes changes for a more pleasant library experienc.

 ![weggli example](example.gif)